LeetLLM

 Following existing patterns and conventionsQuality of code explanations and documentation

-🎯 Production tip: Take SWE-bench scores as a first filter to narrow your shortlist, then run your own evaluation on a dataset of 20-50 real issues from your codebase.
-This gives you a signal that no public benchmark can provide, because it accounts for your specific language, frameworks, coding conventions, and the types of issues your team encounters.
+Take SWE-bench scores as a first filter to narrow your shortlist, then run your own evaluation on a dataset of 20 to 50 real issues from your codebase.
+This gives you a signal that no public benchmark can provide, because it accounts for your specific language, frameworks, coding conventions, and issue types.

 When reading SWE-bench results, ask these questions: